AmazingMts/Penngle/README.md

 ## 📄 License

-This project is part of a university course assignment.
+This project is part of Upenn distributed system lab.